why recommend Sex Therapy?

 I'm Jacqui Olliver, Psychosexual Relationship Specialist at End the Problem and published author who renews relationships by solving emotional and sexual issues for men, women and couples.

-Unfortunately, they do not address the “root cause” of sex problems which is caused by using the wrong technique at the wrong time.
+While they are very good at validating a person's feelings and providing helpful insights, in many cases they do not address the “root cause” of sex problems which is usually caused by using the wrong technique at the wrong time.
 This is what I correct.

 I'm passionate about helping people develop new mindsets and strategies to overcome life challenges.
 Through my work, I co-developed the Emotional Reset Technique™ which resolves emotional triggers and prevents retriggering of stress hormones.
 I teach my clients the actual thought/action mechanism required to initiate the correct sexual programs in their brain.